Sanshain/ts-keys-compiler/README.md

 ## How to use the custom transformer

-Unfortunately, TypeScript itself does not currently provide any easy way to use custom transformers (See https://github.com/Microsoft/TypeScript/issues/14419).
+Unfortunately, TypeScript itself does not currently provide any way to use custom transformers by tsconfig.json (See https://github.com/Microsoft/TypeScript/issues/14419) and requires using itself API.
-The followings are the example usage of the custom transformer.
+The followings are the usage examples of the API with the transformer for the most common cases:

 ### webpack (with ts-loader or awesome-typescript-loader)